 - Charts and schematics: Depends on the complexity of the item, but generally less than one hour per chart or schematic.

-**All prices in USD, payable via PayPal only.
+**All prices in CAD, payable via PayPal only.
 For approximate current conversion rates, click here.

 To get started, please fill out the contact form below so that I can confirm my availability and fee (see My Rates above).
 If the fee is acceptable, you can then email me the pattern in PDF* format.